Cast Iron Scalloped Potatoes

 This recipe has tons of flavour using our ‘Mary Had a Lot of Lamb’ spice blend, a crunchy topping and creamy potato filling.
 Perfect side dish as we still reach for that comfort food at the start of spring.

-5 oz (about 2 cups) Monterey jack cheese, grated
+- 5 oz (2 cups) Monterey Jack cheese, grated

 Heat oven to 350 F

 Using a 12” cast iron pan, generously butter the bottom and up the sides.

 In a medium pot, bring the heavy cream, ’Mary Had a Lot of Lamb’ spice blend and smashed garlics to a simmer for about 10 minutes.
 You want the flavours to develop and the cream the thicken just slightly.
 Set aside.